 “Universities always have this fine print where they give themselves permission to do things under extreme circumstances,” Iva Popa ’14 said of the monitoring abilities.
 “I think it’s a slippery slope to allow the University that much freedom.”

-Yale defines its IT systems as the servers, personal computing devices, applications, printers, networks, online and offline storage media, software and data files that are owned, managed or maintained by the University.
+Yale defines its IT systems as the servers, personal computing devices, applications, printers, networks, online and offline storage media, software, and data files that are owned, managed, or maintained by the university.
+If you need to simplify your email workflow, contact an expert from Timetoreply to help you.

 Greg Cameron, Nicole Ng and Larry Milstein contributed reporting.